osg-htc/networking/docs/perfsonar/installation.md

 HTTP and/or HTTPS ports are needed to access your perfSONAR web interface and the measurement archive and to check availability of your instances by the infrastructure monitoring.
-As of the release of perfSONAR 4.0 port 443 **must** be accessible to all other perfSONAR instances and the WLCG monitoring subnets HTTPS port 443 open to ALL
+As of the release of perfSONAR 4.0 port 443 **must** be accessible to all other perfSONAR instances you test with **and** the WLCG monitoring subnets

 !!! note
 	At a minimum port 80 **must** be open to the WLCG monitoring subnets below.

-Our recommendation is to have HTTP open to allow users and network admins access to the perfSONAR web.
-So set tcp port 80 - open to ALL **or** at least accessible from the following source subnets
+Our recommendation is to have HTTP open to allow users and network admins access to the perfSONAR web GUI but it must at least be accessible from the following source subnets:

 -   OSG\_NET (129.79.53.0/24)
 -   AGLT2\_NET (192.41.231.110/32)